 If you made a mistake, apologize for it, and come up with a solution in order to correct that mistake.
 Taking responsibility teaches you a great deal on how to recover from failures and in the process, one learns from the mistake instead of getting discouraged by it.
 Also, taking responsibility signals you consider the people around you, particularly those directly affected by your mistake.
 [Read: 7 reasons why empathy is important in a relationship]

 It is easy to fall for the YOLO bandwagon nowadays, but it’s still wiser to prepare for the future rather than only thinking about what would be fun on this day and the next.
 After all, you never know when the hard times will strike, so it’s better to have a safety net prepared for it when it comes.

 Planning for the future isn’t just being financially secure with savings in investments, but doing activities that help you accomplish goals rather than doing stuff that’s fun drains your finances.
 [Read: 12 life questions to help you visualise your future]

-#10 Get something done and see it to the end.
-If you want to know how to be mature, start by sticking to commitments you make.
+Stick to commitments you make.
 If you said that you will do the laundry today, then make sure you do it.
-If your long term goal won’t get accomplished in a single day, align all your activities and energy towards the pursuit of your goal.
+Your long term goal won’t be accomplished in a single day.
+So, align all your activities and energy towards the pursuit of your goal.
 Seeing things to the end teaches a person to be creative in achieving their goals.
 Of course, it also makes you feel good to have an item ticked from your “to do” list even if it’s something superficial.